mcellteam/mcell/libmcell/documentation/generated/model.rst

      | Only hits of this object will be reported, any object hit is reported when not set.

    * | species: Species = None
-     | Only hits of molecules of this species will be reported, any species hit is reported when not set.
+     | Only hits of molecules of this species will be reported, any hit of volume molecules of
+     | any species is reported when this argument is not set.
+     | Sets an internal flag for this species to make sure that the species id does not change
+     | during simulation.

   | Register a callback for event when a molecule hits a wall.
-  | Note\: There can be currently only a single wall hit callback registered.
+  | May be called only after model initialization because it internally uses geometry object
+  | and species ids that are set during the initialization.

   | Example: `1300_wall_hit_callback/model.py <https://github.com/mcellteam/mcell_tests/blob/mcell4_dev/tests/pymcell4_positive/1300_wall_hit_callback/model.py>`_